obriencj/obriencj.github.io/source/projects/motorcycle/tu250x-kickstart/index.md

 [It may take you a while to get the hang of it][kickvideo], but don't be discouraged.
 The fuel pump will sporadically start whenever you turn the engine even slightly, just ignore it and give the lever a good strong kick back and down.
-I find it helps to grab the rear brake lever along with the clutch, and push back on the bars a bit.
-After a weekend of riding, you'll get the feel for it!
+I find it helps to grab the front brake lever along with the clutch, and push back on the bars a bit.
+After a weekend of riding and starting it by kick, you'll get the feel for it!

 [itsalive]: https://www.youtube.com/watch?v=0VkrUG3OrPc